By: Sarah Stone

 That June I would embark on a conservation volunteer project on the Caribbean side of Costa Rica.
 The program’s goals were to monitor nesting sea turtles, protect their eggs, and release the hatchlings into the ocean.
 Sea turtles are at risk of extinction due to poachers, pollution, and degradation of their natural environment—the project I’d signed up for worked mainly with leatherbacks, but also monitored green and hawksbill turtles, which occasionally nested in the area.

-For months I read about marine biology and conservation, even joining a Facebook group dedicated to turtle research and care.
+For months I read about marine biology and conservation, even joining an online group dedicated to turtle research and care (all types—not just sea turtles).
 I got just a little obsessed.

 Leatherbacks can spend more than an hour underwater, reaching depths of 4,200 feet—compared to the deepest known scuba dive of 1,082 feet.
 They can swim faster than any other turtle at a top speed of 22 miles per hour.
 Different species of leatherback sea turtles are incredibly widespread, having been found from Norway to Australia.